molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 ~~~~~~
 {% endcomment %}

-### Setting up the NFS clients on each VM

-Paul: above here is good, below here still needs some work (will remove this warning when done editing)
-{:.pozor}

-You will need to mount the shared _/var/pyenv_ directory on each instance.
-This involves:
-* adding a line to _/etc/exports_ on MOLE-2026-base for each VM instance (allowing that VM instance to access the share);
-* restart the server on MOLE-2026-base
-* you will probably want to add each VM to the known_hosts file on your local laptop to avoid getting asked it is OK to connect for each
-* mount the folder `/var/pyenv` on each VM instance

-#### Editing _/etc/exports_

-Edit the exports file:

-    sudo vi /etc/exports

-Add virtual machine ip addresses to the exports file (the IP numbers shown here are those for the 7 chelydra testing VMs):

-    /media/volume/sdb/mole 149.165.147.173(ro,sync,no_subtree_check)
-    /media/volume/sdb/mole 149.165.147.87(ro,sync,no_subtree_check)
-    /media/volume/sdb/mole 149.165.147.77(ro,sync,no_subtree_check)
-    /media/volume/sdb/mole 149.165.169.167(ro,sync,no_subtree_check)
-    /media/volume/sdb/mole 149.165.147.128(ro,sync,no_subtree_check)
-    /media/volume/sdb/mole 149.165.173.221(ro,sync,no_subtree_check)
-    /media/volume/sdb/mole 149.165.147.176(ro,sync,no_subtree_check)

-Close the file when finished.

-#### Restarting the NFS server

-On MOLE-2026-base:

-    sudo exportfs -a                            # causes /etc/exports file to be processed
-    sudo systemctl restart nfs-kernel-server    # retarts the server

-#### Adding host keys to your local _~/.ssh/known_hosts_ file

-On your local laptop, issue a line like this for each participant/faculty/TA VM:

-    ssh-keyscan 149.165.172.121 >> ~/.ssh/known_hosts

-I would create a bash script to do this (be sure IPADDRESSES holds all the VM IP addresses before running):

-    #!/bin/bash

-    IPADDRESSES=(149.165.147.173 149.165.147.87 149.165.147.77 149.165.169.167 149.165.147.128 149.165.173.221 149.165.147.176)

-    for ip in ${IPADDRESSES[@]}
-    do
-        ssh-keyscan $ip >> ~/.ssh/known_hosts
-    done

-    # Remove duplicate entries from known_hosts file
-    sort -u ~/.ssh/known_hosts -o ~/.ssh/known_hosts

-#### Mounting _/media/volume/MOLE-data-2026/pyenv_ at _/var/pyenv_ on each VM

-You can use a script such as the following to mount the _/media/volume/MOLE-data-2026/pyenv_ folder on MOLE-2026-base on all VMs at once (assuming MOLE-2026-base is exporting to all of them):

-    #!/bin/bash

-    MOLEBASE="149.165.150.186"
-    IPADDRESSES=(149.165.147.173 149.165.147.87 149.165.147.77 149.165.169.167 149.165.147.128 149.165.173.221 149.165.147.176)

-    for ip in ${IPADDRESSES[@]}
-    do
-        ssh -t moleuser@$ip "bash -c 'sudo mount -t nfs $MOLEBASE:/media/volume/MOLE-data-2026/pyenv /var/pyenv'"
-    done

-For this to work:
-* every VM should have a _/var/pyenv_ folder that is owned by moleuser (this should have been done when the VM was created by the cloud_init script)
-* the array IPADDRESSES in this script should contain all the virtual machine IP addresses
-* ensure MOLEBASE is set to the correct IP address of the MOLE-2026-base machine

-{% comment %}
-## Cleaning up VMs from 2024

-I used the script _delete-2024-VMs.sh_ the _late-additions/2025-05-10-delete-2024-VMs_ folder to delete the VMs that were shelved at the end of the 2024 workshop.
-See the section [Late additions](#late-additions) below for details on how the _late-additions_ folder.
-{% endcomment %}

 ## Locking an instance

 It is wise to lock the _MOLE-2026-base_ instance as soon as you are finished setting it up.
 To do this, choose **Lock** from the **Actions** menu when you are viewing the details of the _MOLE-2026-base_ instance.
 Locking prevents you from doing something stupid, like deleting this virtual machine accidentally.
 It is easy to unlock it any time you need to, but it is much harder to recreate it after accidentally deleting it!
 I tend to keep all instances locked unless I find there is some action that requires unlocking.